pcmarts/Collab-Room-Telegram-App/docs/telegram/notificationUpdates.md

 The system now provides administrators with rich, interactive notifications about new user applications with direct approval capabilities.

+### Recent Fix (v1.10.14)

+**Fixed Critical Approval Button Issue**: Resolved a database schema error that was preventing the approval button from working correctly.
+The issue occurred when admins clicked "Approve Application" - the system was attempting to update a non-existent `approved_by` field in the database schema, causing the approval process to fail silently.
+The fix ensures that only valid schema fields (`is_approved` and `approved_at`) are updated during the approval process.

 ### Features

 - **Enriched User Information**: Displays applicant's name, Telegram handle, company details, and role